ebitenui/ebitenui.github.io/content/usage.md

   the entire user interface.
 It is also responsible for delivering events throughout the user interface.
 - [Container] is the main type to group things together, for example a row of buttons.
 Containers may contain any number of widgets as well as other Containers.
 They are responsible for layouting their child widgets.
-- At the lowest level, there are widgets such as [Button] or [LabeledCheckbox].
+- At the lowest level, there are widgets such as [Button] or [Checkbox].

 Widget
 ------